rafaelcabral96/rafaelcabral96.github.io/_pages/research.md

 ## Ph.D. research

 When modeling real-world data, it is easy to come across datasets that contain inherently non-Gaussian features, such as sudden jumps or spikes.
 Often, these features adversely affect the inferences and predictions from a latent Gaussian model (LGM).
-However, methodological challenges prevent using more robust latent non-Gaussian models (LnGMs).
+However, methodological and computational challenges hinder the use of more robust latent non-Gaussian models (LnGMs).
 In this line, my research dealt with:

 1. Constructing an intuitive framework that allows extending LGMs to LnGMs.
 2. Deriving fast and scalable algorithms to fit the LnGMs, based on variational Bayes and Laplace approximations.